Twins vs. Dodgers Player Props Betting Odds

 Buxton Stats

-- Buxton has eight doubles, a triple, eight home runs, 21 walks and 20 RBI (32 total hits).
-He has swiped two bases.
+- Buxton has recorded 34 hits with nine doubles, a triple, eight home runs and 22 walks.
+He has driven in 20 runs with four stolen bases.

 Buxton Recent Games